Helen Clark Foundation

-The Helen Clark Foundation (Mahi a Rongo) is an Aotearoa New Zealand-based independent, non-partisan public policy think tank hosted by Auckland University of Technology.
+The Helen Clark Foundation (Mahi a Rongo) is a New Zealand-based independent, non-partisan public policy think tank hosted by Auckland University of Technology.

-Formation

 The foundation was formed in 2019 and is named after Helen Clark, the 37th prime minister of New Zealand and former administrator of the United Nations Development Programme who serves as patron.
 Its mission is to create public policy research which promotes the values demonstrated by Helen Clark across her lengthy public career: inclusion, fairness, and sustainability.

+Board members

-The founding executive director is Katherine (Kathy) Errington, a former diplomat.
+The founding executive director was Katherine (Kathy) Errington, a former diplomat.
 Its board currently includes Professor Peter Davis (Chair), Dr Hinemoa Elder, Dr Tamasailau Suaalii-Sauni, Rajen Prasad QSO, Helen Klisser During, Simon Mitchell and Geoff Pownall.
 Former board members include Dame Cindy Kiro and Joan Caulfield.

 Initiatives

 Research reports

 The foundation publishes research reports about a range of important public policy issues in New Zealand on its website.
 Previous reports have covered issues including climate change and decarbonisation, democracy, drug policy, sustainable cities, housing, and a series examining policy challenges emerging from the COVID-19 pandemic.